servodevelop/lerobot-starai/README -E.md

   ConnectionError: Read failed due to comunication eror on port /dev/ttyACM0 for group key Present_Position_Shoulder_pan_Shoulder_lift_elbow_flex_wrist_flex_wrist_roll_griper: [TxRxResult] There is no status packet!
   ```

-- If you have repaired or replaced any parts of the robotic arm, please completely delete the `~/lerobot/.cache/huggingface/calibration/so100` folder and recalibrate the robotic arm.

-- If the remote control functions normally but the remote control with Camera fails to display the image interface, you can find [here](https://github.com/huggingface/lerobot/pull/757/files)
+- If the remote control functions normally but the remote control with Camera fails to display the image interface, you can refer to [here](https://github.com/huggingface/lerobot/pull/757/files)

 - If you encounter libtiff issues during dataset remote operation, please update the libtiff version.

   ```bash
   conda install libtiff==4.5.0  #for Ubuntu 22.04 is libtiff==4.5.1
   ```

 - After executing the [Lerobot Installation](https://wiki.seeedstudio.com/cn/lerobot_so100m/#安装lerobot), the GPU version of pytorch may be automatically uninstalled, so you need to manually install torch-gpu.